 Three of the Amory’s five surviving children lived with them: Frederic Amory, Augustine Heard Amory, and Harcourt Amory.
 Frederic and Harcourt Amory were members of their father’s cotton manufacturing firm.
 Augustine Heard Amory was an Episcopal clergyman.

-Augustine Heard Amory married in May of 1883 to Elizabeth Tilden Snelling.
+Augustine Heard Amory married in May of 1883 to Elizabeth Tilden Snelling of 24 Commonwealth.
 After their marriage, they lived in Lawrence where he he was Rector of Grace Church from January of 1884.

 James Amory died in June of 1884.
 Mary Amory, Frederic Amory, and Harcourt Amory continued to live at 1 Commonwealth.

-Harcourt Amory married in April of 1891 to Gertrude Lowndes Chase and they moved to 251 Beacon.
+Harcourt Amory married in April of 1891 to Gertrude Lowndes Chase of 234 Beacon.
+After their marriage, they lived at 251 Beacon.

 Mary Amory died in April of 1892 and Frederic Amory moved soon thereafter.